rstudio/shinyuieditor/inst/vscode-extension/README.md

 > Complexity is anything related to the structure of a system that makes it hard to understand and modify that system

 _- A Philosophy of Software Design, John Ousterhout_

+## VSIX Install

+You can alternatively download and install the extension from the command line as follows:

+1. Download the extension file from the repo: [shinyuieditor VS Code (VSIX)](https://github.com/rstudio/shinyuieditor/inst/vscode-extension)

+2. Install from the command line with: _(Note that the version number suffix may be different for you)_

+    ```bash
+    code --install-extension vscode-extension-0.0.1.vsix
+    ```

+Note that in order to use the `code` command to perform the installation you may need to open the VS Code Command Palette (Ctrl+Shift+P) and type "shell command" to execute the `Shell Command: Install 'code' command in PATH` command.
+This will make sure that `code` can be invoked from the command line on your system.